Annuity Riders

 • Income rider fees typically range between 0.35% and 1.60% annually.3

 In the above example, the hypothetical variable annuity fees with one rider could amount to 3.79% annually!4 When compared to other investments, these fees can be excessive and make it difficult to achieve your long-term goals.
-So when considering an annuity, understand that annuities may not be the best way to limit risk or create ongoing investment income.
+When considering an annuity, understand that annuities may not be the best way to limit risk or create ongoing investment income.

 Annuity Insights.
 9 questions every annuity investor should ask.